-At your annual eye exam, Dr. Tracy will test for farsightedness (Hyperopia) by performing various vision tests.
+Dr. Tracy will test for farsightedness (hyperopia) by performing various tests.
 By testing the focusing power of the eye to determine your responses, Dr. Tracy can determine the best treatment for your condition.
 In mild cases of farsightedness, your eyes may be able to compensate without corrective lenses.
-For moderate to advanced cases, treatment options for hyperopia usually include contact lenses, glasses, or laser surgery.
+For moderate to advanced cases, treatment options for hyperopia can include contact lenses, glasses, or laser surgery.

-LASIK for farsightedness and PRK are corrective refractive surgeries and are possible treatments for adults who suffer from Farsightedness (Hyperopia).
-During LASIK or PRK surgery, Dr. Tracy reshapes the corneal tissue with a VISX excimer laser to your exact prescription he has mapped out before the surgery.
-LASIK and PRK are quick, virtually painless, and can eliminate the need for glasses or contact lenses.
+LASIK and PRK are laser corrective refractive surgeries and are possible treatments for adults who suffer from Farsightedness (Hyperopia).
+During LASIK or PRK surgery, Dr. Tracy reshapes the corneal tissue with a VISX excimer laser to your prescription.
+LASIK and PRK can eliminate the need for glasses or contact lenses.

 Farsightedness (Hyperopia) FAQs

 What is farsightedness?